timaantonuk/saladly/README.md

 ![Xnip2024-10-20_19-33-16](https://github.com/user-attachments/assets/8142afeb-2893-4af8-b08d-71f8de8fba10)

 Saladly is an online store where you can easily create an account, log in and out, or sign in with Google.
-You can browse and buy salads, with payments handled securely through Stripe.
-The store includes useful features like pagination, form validation, user authentication, and a smooth checkout process.
-It also supports filtering, searching, sorting products, and includes a cart for easy management of your purchases.
-Custom loaders, like a spinner and skeleton screens, ensure a clean and responsive experience while browsing.
+You can browse and purchase salads, with secure payments processed through Stripe.
+The store includes features like pagination, form validation, user authentication, and a smooth checkout process.
+To enhance site management, Sanity CMS is integrated, allowing for easy updates of products and content.
+The platform also supports filtering, searching, sorting, and includes a cart for managing purchases.
+Custom loaders, such as a spinner and skeleton screens, provide a smooth and responsive browsing experience.

 ## Tech Stack